Flying car: Early 20th century

-In the late 1800s, American immigrant Gustave Whitehead designed aircraft with wheels and a gasoline-powered engine, including his no.21 model built in 1901.
+In 1901 German immigrant to the U.S. Gustave Whitehead claimed to have flown a powered aircraft, described as able to propel itself along roads to the site of the flying experiment.
 Consensus among historians is that Whitehead's no. 21 did not achieve sustained self-powered flight.
-Some historians continue to assert Whitehead's craft flew at various dates prior to the Wright Brothers' craft, based on a series of unverifiable and contradictory eye-witness accounts.

 Aircraft designer Glenn Curtiss built his Autoplane in 1917.
 It had a pusher propeller for flight, with removable flight surfaces including a triplane wing, canard foreplane and twin tails.
 It was able to hop, but not fly.

 In 1935, Constantinos Vlachos built a prototype of a 'tri-phibian' vehicle with a circular wing, but it caught fire after the engine exploded while he was demonstrating it in Washington, D.C.
 Vlachos was badly injured and spent several months in hospital.
 The machine is most notable for a newsreel that captured the incident.

 The Autogiro Company of America AC-35 was a prototype roadable autogyro, flown on 26 March 1936 by test pilot James G. Ray.
 Forward thrust was initially provided by twin counter-rotating propellers for thrust, later replaced with a single propeller.
 On 26 October 1936, the aircraft was converted to roadable configuration.
 Ray drove it to the main entrance of the Commerce Building, Washington, D.C., where it was accepted by John H. Geisse, chief of the Aeronautics Branch.
 Although it had been successfully tested, it did not enter production.